Karonda is a berry found growing on shrubs in Goa and the Western Ghats in India in the wild.

 Since I had only 6 little berries and because I was unaware of ways to prepare the fruits, I ended up just eating them plain.

-In fact we all do that here, especially the kids who wander around to collect them, BUT I am looking forward to try around and create a few noteworthy dishes in the future, right now the berries are not available anymore, so we will have to wait till next year. 😉
+In fact, we all do that here, especially the kids who wander around to collect them.
+BUT I am looking forward to trying around and creating a few noteworthy dishes in the future, right now, the berries are not available anymore, so we will have to wait until next year.

 I am glad to see these vakkaya (in Telugu Language) which we love to eat, many variety of dishes are prepared in our Andhra Pradesh one of them is vakkaya dal a delecious dish, and this fruit can be used in place green mango and you can search the web to prepare delicious dishes by the name vakkaya along with rice.